hereismari/mnist-tensorflow/README.md

 You can download the data [here](http://yann.lecun.com/exdb/mnist/), if you want.

-For this examples the train data consists of 2000 points and the test data consists of 500 points.
-This is just to make the training phase faster, but feel free to change this if you want.
+For the examples in this repository we'll use all the available data and train the models with stochastic gradient descent (except 01-KNN).

 ## Let's do it!